Last updated 13 January 2022

 If you visit a care home resident as a named visitor, you must take a rapid lateral flow test and test negative before every visit.

 The care home should provide full details on their testing process and obtain consent from visitors before they take part in testing.
-Testing may occur on-site at the care home or the visitor's home using test kits provided by the care home, the Government, or another lateral flow test site.
+The guidance recommends that testing takes place on-site at the care home.
+However, visitors may also be able to self-test at home using test kits provided by the care home, the Government, or another lateral flow test site.

 If visitors test positive, they will not be allowed into the home for a visit.
 They must instead follow government guidance on self-isolation.
 Visitors testing positive should also complete a further test, which will either be provided to them by the care home if testing on-site or ordered through the government website or by calling 119.

 Essential care givers will have access to the same testing and PPE as care home staff.
 This includes one PCR test and three on-site lateral flow tests a week.
 If there is an outbreak in the home, essential care givers may be asked to take additional tests.
 However, visits cannot occur if the essential care giver or resident is Covid-19 positive unless this is for an end of life visit.

 End of life visitors should be tested using lateral flow tests for indoor visits.

 Can I visit a care home if a close contact tests positive for Covid-19?